Other brands: None

 Duration of protection

-Although the duration of protection against shingles incidence declines, vaccine effectiveness against the severe outcomes of shingles, such as PHN and herpes zoster-associated hospitalisation, remained around at least 50% regardless of age and chronic illness.
+Vaccine effectiveness against an episode of shingles was shown to decrease quickly over the first year after vaccination from around 69% to 50%, and then decreases gradually until effectiveness decreases from around 33% to 17% by the seventh year after vaccination and then decreases to around 4% during the eighth year after vaccination.
+Although the duration of protection against getting shingles declines, vaccine effectiveness against the severe outcomes of shingles, such as PHN and herpes zoster-associated hospitalisation, remained around at least 50% regardless of age and chronic illness.